kpcraig/advent/2022/readme.md

 - Ruby
 - Rust

-This gets us through 24 days, and I roughly have the plan to do two wildcard languages at the end.
+This gets us through 24 days, and I roughly have the plan to do some weird wildcard language at the end.